marecl/Temperature-Station/Readme.txt

 After selecting dhcp mode it will create file DHCP.TXT which will contain obtained IP address and so on.

 DS3231 version is going to be updated much later but works fine.

+If there is Error[500] use another browser (this dosen't work with Edge)

 		!!!TODO!!!